Goryōkaku: History

-Goryōkaku was designed in 1855 by Takeda Ayasaburō.
-His plan was based on the work of the French architect Sébastien Le Prestre de Vauban.
+Goryōkaku was designed in 1855 by Takeda Ayasaburō, a Rangaku scholar.

+He studied the fortified cities of Europe in the early modern period to design a fort that could protect against battles using guns and cannons.
+It took nearly seven years for the construction.
 The fortress was completed in 1866, two years before the collapse of the Tokugawa shogunate.
 It is shaped like a five-pointed star.
 This allowed for greater numbers of gun emplacements on its walls than a traditional Japanese fortress, and reduced the number of blind spots where a cannon could not fire.

-The fort was built by the Tokugawa shogunate to protect Tsugaru Strait against a possible invasion by the Russian fleet.
+The fort was built by the Tokugawa shogunate, he ordered Takeda Ayasaburō to design the fort for the purpose of protecting Tsugaru Strait.
 It became the capital of the Republic of Ezo, a state that existed only in 1869.
 It was the site of the last battle of the Boshin War between the Republic and the Empire of Japan.
 The fighting lasted for a week (June 20–27, 1869).

+After the war, most of the buildings were torn down due to their association with the Tokugawa shogunate and the Tokugawa-allied rebels, and the fortress was left unused.
+The moat was used for collecting ice in the winter, forming a considerable commercial industry.
+The ice was sold on Honshu under the name "Goryōkaku Ice".

 Park

-Today, Goryōkaku is a park declared as a Special Historical Site, being a part of the Hakodate city museum and a citizens' favorite spot for cherry-blossom viewing in spring.
+Goryōkaku became a park in 1914 and was declared as a Special Historical Site in 1952.
+Nowadays it is part of Hakodate city museum and houses numerous cherry trees, being a famous spot for cherry-blossom viewing in spring.